Eswanth0131/assignment-1/erica-ai-tutor/README.md

 Erica AI Tutor

 This project implements the Erica AI Tutor system.
 It builds a knowledge graph from extracted entities, constructs concept relationships, retrieves subgraphs for user questions, and generates final answers using a local LLM.
-Everything runs inside a lightweight Docker container.
+Everything except the extracting entities and relations of the chunks through ollama was done in a Docker container.

 1. Setup Instructions